 Achleek Cottage occupies a glorious position on the Laudale estate on the south side of Loch Sunart, with wonderful views down the loch and across to the mountains of Moidart and Sunart on the other side.

-Achleek is snug and comfortable and has just been refurbished to a high standard.
+The cottage was originally a tackman's house that has been refurbished to a very high standard.
 It is the cosiest and most welcoming of houses, which seems to fold itself round you as you enter.

 The sitting room is light and bright with extensive comfortable seating and a warming open fire, in an impressive surround, that makes guests feel instantly at home.
 The kitchen is spacious and well-equipped with appliances.
 Its size means there is plenty of room for the dining table in the centre.
 Also on this level is a useful drying area and equally handy WC.

 Upstairs are three bedrooms, two doubles and a twin room.
-The principal double bedroom has wonderful views over the loch and a large en suite bathroom.
+The master double bedroom has wonderful views over the loch and a large en suite bathroom.
 The arrangement of the other bedrooms is an interesting one with the comfortable and spacious twin having a connecting door to the second shower room, which it shares with the second small double bedroom.
 In terms both of situation and comfort, Achleek really is a hard act to follow.

 It is an area rich in atmosphere and history.
 This was the heartland of Jacobite support for Bonnie Prince Charlie in 1745 and it retains its air of haunting romance to this day.

 There are few roads in the area (but lots of wonderful walking) and still less in the way of human settlements.
-The nearest and only village of any size is peaceful Strontian (3m, with shops, hotels and a restaurant), which is grouped around a green.
+The nearest and only village of any size is peaceful Strontian (3 miles, with shops, hotels and a restaurant), which is grouped around a green.
 In 1722, its lead mines, now long gone, yielded the first traces of the element strontium and gave the village its name.

-From there, you can drive on to the very end of the Ardnamurchan peninsula, the westernmost tip of mainland Britain (with lighthouse), with its glorious beach at Sanna (36m) and boat trips from Kilchoan.
+From there, you can drive on to the very end of the Ardnamurchan peninsula, the westernmost tip of mainland Britain (with lighthouse), with its glorious beach at Sanna (36 miles) and boat trips from Kilchoan.
 However, if you do suffer from withdrawal symptoms for a bit of urban bustle and a supermarket, Fort William (with all facilities, a golf course and a leisure centre) is only 23 miles away by the Corran Ferry.

 Please note: while we make every effort to be as accurate as possible, the actual position of the cottage indicated on the map above and the proximity of the amenities in the Local Info section cannot be guaranteed to be precise and should be used as a guide only.

-Sitting room with open-fire, TV (Freesat)/DVD and mini hi-fi.
+Sitting room with open fire, TV (Freesat)/DVD and mini hi-fi

-WC with basin.
+WC and wash basin.

-Small double-bed room (width 4ft).
+Small double bedroom (width 4ft).

 - Linen (Double Bed)